Connect with others who understand.

 Written by Kelly Crumrin

-When multiple myeloma is diagnosed, it is also assigned a stage.
-Knowing the stage provides clues as to which cancer treatment options may work best.
+When multiple myeloma is diagnosed, it’s also assigned a stage.
+Knowing the stage of a multiple myeloma diagnosis provides information as to which cancer treatment options may work best.

 Diagnostic Criteria for Multiple Myeloma